cerebral-legacy/cerebral-website/app/markdown/modules.md

     // Alias is a second namespace you can access the module on
-    // All Cerebral modules should be named "cerebral-module-xxx" module.alias('cerebral-module-myModule')
+    // All Cerebral modules should be named "cerebral-module-xxx"
+    // You only use this if your module will only have one instance module.alias('cerebral-module-myModule')

     module.addSignals({